It’s led to raids by law enforcement agencies and mass deaths in animals; in the United States, chefs have ‘dealers’ who smuggle it into the country.

 The easy way to find out is obvious; alas, it turns out feeding people toxic chemicals isn’t allowed.
 Instead, the safe limits in humans are based on studies in animals, from baboons to dogs.
-To account for an any differences in our biology, the highest amount which hasn’t caused any harm in animals is multiplied by 100.
+To account for any differences in our biology, the highest amount which hasn’t caused any harm in animals is multiplied by 100.

 For most people, the current limit is probably ultra conservative

-For an average-sized person, this works out at a measly one quarter of a tonka bean or a quarter of a cinnamon bun per day – though if you remove the safety factor, your allowance shoots up to more like 25 tonka beans or 20 cinnamon buns (5680 calories, a challenge for even the most hardened binge eaters).
+For an average-sized person, this works out at a measly one quarter of a tonka bean or a quarter of a cinnamon bun per day – though if you remove the animal-to-human 100-multiplication safety factor, your allowance shoots up to more like 25 tonka beans or 20 cinnamon buns (5680 calories, a challenge for even the most hardened binge eaters).

 For most people, the current limit is probably ultra conservative.
 Many animals, including rats and dogs, remove coumarin from the body in a completely different way, breaking it down into highly potent chemicals which are toxic in their own right.
 Instead, we have enzymes which subtly tweak coumarin’s structure to render it safe.
 But not all people can do this.

 Back in the 90s, a woman arrived at Frankfurt University Hospital with severe liver disease.
 She was promptly diagnosed with "coumarin-induced hepatitis", but in fact she hadn’t overdosed on tonka beans.
 She had been taking the drug warfarin.